Reduced dynamics for models of pattern formation: Introduction

 The concept of determining modes becomes particularly relevant in this context.
-Originally introduced in the study of fluid dynamics and turbulence, the notion of determining modes is crucial for understanding complex phenomena like turbulence, which is characterized by chaotic and unpredictable fluid motion.
+Originally introduced in the study of fluid dynamics, the notion of determining modes is crucial for understanding complex phenomena like turbulence, which is characterized by chaotic and unpredictable fluid motion.
 Identifying and analyzing the underlying structures, or modes, within turbulent flows is essential for accurately predicting the behavior of fluid systems.
-Determining modes were introduced to identify the parameters that control turbulent flow; see, for example, the monograph by Foia{\c{s}} \cite[Chapter III]{foias_book} and the articles by Titi \cite{titi1} and Foia{\c{s}} and Temam \cite{foias_temam_01}.
-This concept is practically significant.
-Modes are said ``determining'' if the high modes are asymptotically controlled by these lower modes.
+Determining modes were introduced to identify the parameters that control turbulent flow; see, for example, the monograph by Foia{\c{s}} \cite[Chapter III]{foias2001navier} and the articles by Jones and Titi \cite{jones1993upper}; and Foia{\c{s}} and Temam \cite{foias1984determination}.
+Modes are said to be ``determining'' if the high modes are asymptotically controlled by these lower modes.
 By identifying these determining modes, one can characterize the dominant patterns or structures within the flow.
-In the long run, a finite number of parameters --- the coefficients of the determining modes --- can effectively describe the entire system.
+In the long run, the entire system can be described by a finite number of parameters, namely the coefficients of the determining modes.

 The concept of determining modes has been successfully applied in numerical simulations to reduce computational time.
-It is also used in data assimilation \cite{dataass1} and control \cite{control01}.
+It is also used in data assimilation \cite{olson2003determining,dataass1} and control \cite{control01}.
 In the context of reaction-diffusion equations, determining modes have been discussed in \cite{det_reac_diff}, where the systems considered are of a monotone type.